 Some residents will have noticed with regret the old red telephone box being removed from the Main Road.
 The Parish Council did look into acquiring it and adapting it for community use, as has been done so effectively elsewhere in the locality.
 However, as it was on private land, this was not possible.

 A group of 6-8 locals are currently learning to ring the church bells under expert tutelage via the North Staffordshire Association of Change Ringers.
 Perhaps you have heard them practising Monday afternoons 2.00 to 4.00 pm – !!?
 They are also ringing Wednesday afternoons with the bells tied (no noise), until they feel more competent.

-Here are some of the clubs available – to view the full list press HERE
+Here are just some of the clubs available in Ellastone – to view the full list press HERE

 Ellastone Art & Craft Group

 We are a small friendly group that meet on Tuesdays 1.30pm to 4pm at Ellastone Village Hall, much in line with school terms.
 The group is mostly artists, but welcomes other crafts.
 We are always open to new members.
 If interested please contact Lynn on 01335 418573 or 07958 363112